-The following working papers have been agreed in plenary:
+The following working papers were agreed in plenary:

 - Major equipment

-- Reimbursement for gifted or donated equipment (19 January)
+- Reimbursement for gifted or donated equipment (23 January) [pdf]

 - Reimbursement rate methodology (18 January) [pdf]